 Sex and reproduction

 Rust fungi life cycles are complex.
 They have multiple stages, typically four or five, that are distinguished by a number of features, including the host plant on which it grows, the structures that are produced, and the ‘ploidy’ number of the cells (whether they are haploid, diploid or dikaryon).
-Most of these stages start and end with a type of spore, hence rusts typically produce four or five different spore types and often have a spore produced on one plant species (e.g. hawthorn trees) that is capable of infecting another species of plant (e.g. juniper trees).
+Most of these stages start and end with a type of spore, hence rusts typically produce four or five different spore types and often have a spore produced on one plant species (e.g. hawthorn trees) that is only capable of infecting another species (e.g. juniper trees).

 Matter and energy